metagenlab/zDB/README.md

 Downloading the HMM files from the KEGG server can take a bit of time (but you'll only need to do this once).

-Example commmand, setting up all the databases in the current diretory, using conda environments:
+Example commmand, setting up all the databases in the current directory, using conda environments:
 ```
 zdb setup --pfam --swissprot --cog --ko --conda
 ```